Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: What's the nearest airport?

 A: Pula Airport (PUY), 40 minutes by car.
-It has seasonal flights from European cities (Ryanair, EasyJet).
-For year-round connections, fly to Zagreb (3.5 hours drive) or Venice Marco Polo (VCE, 3 hours drive including the border crossing).
+It runs seasonal flights from European cities (Ryanair, EasyJet).
+For year-round connections, fly into Zagreb (3.5 hours' drive) or Venice Marco Polo (VCE, 3 hours' drive including the border crossing).
 FlixBus connects Rovinj to Zagreb for about EUR 25.

 A: In Rovinj itself, no — the old town is tiny and walkable.
 But for exploring Istria (truffle hunting, hilltop towns, wineries), a car is essential.
-Rental from EUR 30/day in Pula or Rovinj.
+Rentals start from EUR 30/day in Pula or Rovinj.

 Beaches